alecapecchi/progettoLTW2020/README.md

 <b>ENG</b>

-This is a mock website for a non existing shop ("the Entertainment Factory"), created as the final project for the course of "Linguaggi e Tecnologie per il Web" at La Sapienza Università di Roma.
+This is a mock website for a non existing shop ("the Entertainment Factory"), created as the final project for the course of "Linguaggi e Tecnologie per il Web" at La Sapienza Università di Roma, work by @alecapecchi and @sergiiotee.

 The following pages can be found: